bradshjg/flask-githubapp/README.md

 `GITHUBAPP_KEY`: Private key used to sign access token requests as bytes or utf-8 encoded string (required).
 Default: None

 `GITHUBAPP_SECRET`: Secret used to secure webhooks as bytes or utf-8 encoded string (required).
-Default: None
+Set to `False` to disable verification.

 `GITHUBAPP_URL`: URL of GitHub instance (used for GitHub Enterprise) as a string.
 Default: None